VariaNFT/docs/docs/template-guide/adobe-lllustrator.md

 Adobe Illustrator is the recommended design software.

 # Limitation
 If you want to have effect on dynamic content, be sure not to flatten the image otherwise VariaNFT cannot modify the content.
+You can use SVG filters to preserve effects.
 ![Effect > SVG Filters](/img/template-guide/ai-svg-filters.png)

 # Preparation